czonios/pomodoro/README.md

 Pomodoro web application in Javascript, HTML and CSS.
 Written as a project for [FreeCodeCamp](https://freecodecamp.org).

+### About

+The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
+The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
+These intervals are named pomodoros, the plural in English of the Italian word pomodoro (tomato), after the tomato-shaped kitchen timer that Cirillo used as a university student.
+More on [Wikipedia](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ### Features

 * Material design GUI.